 Senator Manchin is strongly committed to developing a national energy plan that utilizes all of our resources and that finally ends our dependence on Middle East oil.
 He believes that a balanced, commonsense approach that considers the needs of our environment and the demands of our economy, can and must be developed if we are to achieve energy independence within this generation.

-Senator Manchin currently serves on the Senate Energy and Natural Resources Committee, the Senate Armed Services Committee, the Senate Committee on Banking, Housing, and Urban Affairs and the Senate Special Committee on Aging - four critical committees that tackle the important work of addressing our nation’s energy needs, standing up for the members of the military, defending our small banks and local credit unions, helping the housing market recover and keeping our promises to seniors.
+Senator Manchin currently serves on the Senate Energy and Natural Resources Committee, the Senate Armed Services Committee, the Senate Committee on Commerce, Science and Transportation, and the Senate Committee on Veterans' Affairs - four critical committees that tackle the important work of addressing our nation’s energy needs, standing up for the members of the military, defending our small banks and local credit unions, helping the housing market recover and keeping our promises to seniors.

 Senator Manchin has served in several leadership capacities on various associations, including: Chairman of the National Governors Association, Chairman of the Southern States Energy Board, President of the Council of State Governments, Chairman of the Democratic Governors Association and Chairman of the Southern Governors’ Association.